deckhouse/virtualization/docs/USER_GUIDE.md

 In this example, there are three nodes in the cluster: two with fast disks (`disktype=ssd`) and one with slow disks (`disktype=hdd`).
 The virtual machine will only be placed on nodes that have the `disktype` label with the value `ssd`.

+How to perform the operation in the web interface in the [Placement section](#placement-of-vms-by-nodes):

+- Click "Add" in the "Run by nodes" -> "Select nodes by labels block".
+- In the pop-up window, you can set the "Key" and "Value" of the key that corresponds to the `spec.nodeSelector` settings.
+- To confirm the key parameters, click the "Enter" button.
+- Click the "Save" button that appears.

 #### Preferred Binding (Affinity)

 Placement requirements can be:

 - Strict (`requiredDuringSchedulingIgnoredDuringExecution`) — The VM is placed only on nodes that meet the condition.
 - Soft (`preferredDuringSchedulingIgnoredDuringExecution`) — The VM is placed on suitable nodes, if possible.